Lutnik/elements-with-node/README.md

 ### This is a learning experience - started as a bootcamp project and evolved into a useful app to archive childrens' drawings (there are A LOT of them :-)).

-#### From the tech perspective the app has ben build with Node.js using Express framework and mongodb + cloudinary for storage.
-Passport for proper user management with local password strategy.
+#### From the tech perspective the app has ben build with Node.js using Express framework and mongodb + Cloudinary for storage.
+Passport package for proper user management with local password strategy.

 ### Features: